open-compensation-token-license/license-token-website/wikisrc/crowdsourced-funding-for-open-source-software.md

 ## Challenges

 - **Awareness and Motivation**: Convincing users to fund "free" software can be difficult.
 This challenge is often discussed in the context of [open-source monetization challenges and strategies](https://www.license-token.com/wiki/open-source-monetization-challenges-and-strategies).
 - **Financial Instability**: Contributions may fluctuate, making it hard to plan long-term.
+For insights into managing these fluctuations, explore [risk management strategies](https://www.license-token.com/wiki/risk-management-strategies).
 - **Lack of Transparency**: Supporters often expect updates on how their funds are used, which is why [financial transparency](https://www.license-token.com/wiki/open-source-project-financial-transparency) is crucial.

 ## Notable Examples